The Comprehensive Guide to Cost of Birth Control in Malaysia

 Cost of tubal ligation is Malaysia:

-Section two: Access to emergency contraception in Malaysia
+Section two: Access to emergency contraception – how to get contraceptive pill/ morning-after pill in Malaysia

-#1 – Morning-after pill (Plan B or Emergency Contraception)
+#1 – Morning-after pill (sometimes called Plan B or Emergency Contraception)

-What is it: Pill taken by the woman after exposure of semen in vagina, such as condom breakage.
+What is it: This contraceptive pill is taken by the woman after exposure of semen in vagina, such as condom breakage.
 You have to take it up to 5 days after the incident.
-Not recommended to take it too often as there may be side effects.
+It is not recommended to take it too often as there may be side effects.

 Effectiveness: It is estimated that Postinor-2 will prevent 85% of expected pregnancies.
 95% of expected pregnancies will be prevented if taken within the first 24 hours, declining to 58% if taken between 48 hours and 72 hours after unprotected intercourse.